ibm-cloud-docs/solution-tutorials/serverless-mobile-backend.md

    1. Java 8
    2. Android Studio 2.3.3
-   3. Google Developer account to configure Firebase Cloud Messaging {: java}
+   3. Google Developer account to configure Firebase Cloud Messaging
+   4. Bash shell, cURL
+   {: java}

    1. Xcode
-   2. Apple Developer account to configure Apple Push Notification Service {: swift}
+   2. Apple Developer account to configure Apple Push Notification Service
+   3. Bash shell, cURL
+   {: swift}

 In this tutorial, you will configure push notifications for the application.
 The tutorial assumes you have completed the basic Push Notifications tutorial for either [Android](./android-mobile-push-analytics.html) or [iOS](./ios-mobile-push-analytics.html) and you are familiar with the configuration of Firebase Cloud Messaging or Apple Push Notification Service.
 {:tip}

+For Windows 10 users to work with the command line instructions, we recommend installing the Windows Subsystem for Linux and Ubuntu as described in [this article](https://msdn.microsoft.com/en-us/commandline/wsl/install-win10).
+{: tip}
+{: java}

 ## Get the application code